smitpatel-code/AI-Note_Taker/README.md

 2. Running the Backend Service (Research Assistant) This Spring Boot application powers the AI capabilities of the Chrome Extension.

-Prerequisites:

-Java Development Kit (JDK): Version 17 or higher (ensure this matches your pom.xml or build.gradle if different).

-Apache Maven (if using Maven for your project) or Gradle (if using Gradle).

-A suitable Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or Visual Studio Code with relevant Java extensions.

 Steps: